 To set up your side awning you simply pull out the rail at the front of the awning, pull out the legs and attach the two struts along the side of the awning for stability.
 All in all, a side awning shouldn’t take more than a couple of minutes to set up.

-Fox wing awnings (also known as batwing awnings) are so called because when they're set up they resemble the wing of a flying fox.
+Fox wing awnings (also known as batwing awnings or 270 degree awnings) are so called because when they’re set up they resemble the wing of a flying fox.
 While they are more complex than a simple side awning, they also offer more cover and will create a large area of weather protection that extends out from the side and rear of the vehicle.

 Much larger than most other kinds of awning, the panels (or ‘wings’) of a fox wing awning are hinged to create a large undercover space spanning 270 degrees.

 Once you’ve found the best awning for you, you’ll want to make sure it serves you well for as long as possible.
 Here are a few tips and tricks to get you started.

 While mounting an awning is fairly straightforward, it’s important to get it as flush as possible to your roof racks and car.
 This will stop it from protruding from your vehicle when it’s packed down and avoid damage from getting caught on branches and other objects on the trail.
 It will also help minimise the gap between the awning and the car, so will help to keep the rain out when you’re camping.

 Whenever possible, make sure your awning is dry before you pack it away.
 Leaving a wet awning rolled up will cause mould to develop which can ruin an awning.
 It’s practically inevitable that there will be times you need to pack it away wet.
 If this is the case, just make sure you open it out as soon as possible so it can dry out properly.